code-not-found/code-not-found.github.io/_posts/mockito/2014-11-11-mockito-unit-testing-facescontext-powermock-junit.md

 @SessionScoped
 public class SomeBean {

-    public void addMessage(Severity severity, String summary, String detail) {
+  public void addMessage(Severity severity, String summary,
+      String detail) {
     FacesContext.getCurrentInstance().addMessage(null,
         new FacesMessage(severity, summary, detail));
   }

   public String logout() {
     FacesContext.getCurrentInstance().getExternalContext()
         .invalidateSession();

     return "logout?faces-redirect=true";
   }
 }
 ```

 The `SomeBeanTest` JUnit test class is used to test the above.
 The class is annotated using two annotations.
 The first `@RunWith` annotation tells JUnit to run the test using `PowerMockRunner`.
 The second `@PrepareForTest` annotation tells PowerMock to prepare to mock the `FacesContext` class.
-If there are multiple classes to be prepared for mocking, they can be specified using a comma separated list.
+If there are multiple classes to be prepared for mocking, they can be specified using a comma-separated list.

-Mockito provides the `@Mock` annotation which is a [shorthand for mocks creation](http://docs.mockito.googlecode.com/hg/org/mockito/Mockito.html#9).
+Mockito provides the `@Mock` annotation which is a [shorthand for mocks creation](http://static.javadoc.io/org.mockito/mockito-core/1.10.8/org/mockito/Mockito.html#9){:target="_blank"}.
 In the below test class it is used to create the `FacesContext` and `ExternalContext` mocks.
-Note that the previous `@RunWith(PowerMockRunner.class)` annotation will take care of [initializing fields annotated with Mockito annotations](http://stackoverflow.com/a/22673271/4201470).
+Note that the previous `@RunWith(PowerMockRunner.class)` annotation will take care of [initializing fields annotated with Mockito annotations](http://stackoverflow.com/a/22673271/4201470){:target="_blank"}.

 In the `setup()` method a number of objects are specified that are similar for the two test cases.
 The `mockStatic()` method is called in order to tell PowerMock to mock all static methods of the given `FacesContext` class.
 We then use the `when()` method to specify what instance to return in case the `getCurrentInstance()` method is called on `FacesContext`.
 The same is done for the `getExternalContext()` method.